-The correlation coefficient uses a rather complex formula that is rarely computed by hand; instead, people almost always use a calculator or computer to calculate the value of the correlation coefficient.
+The correlation coefficient uses a rather complex formula that is rarely computed by hand; instead, people almost always use a computer to calculate the value of the correlation coefficient.
 But you should be able to apply the above properties to interpret the correlation coefficient that is found.

-- 9. Without using the applet, give an estimated value of the correlation coefficient between HR and Steps based on the scatterplot. - 10.
+- 9. Without using the applet, give an estimated value of the correlation coefficient between heart rate and steps based visual inspection of the scatterplot. - 10.
 Now, check the Correlation coefficient box in the applet to reveal the actual value of the correlation coefficient.
 Report the value.

-The correlation coefficient is only applicable for data which has a linear form; nonlinear data are not summarized well by the correlation coefficient.
+The correlation coefficient is only meaningful for data which has a linear form; nonlinear data are not summarized well by the correlation coefficient.

-The correlation coefficient is also sensitive to influential observations.
+The correlation coefficient is also sensitive to certain kinds of unusual observations.
 Earlier we said that removing an influential observation dramatically changes our perception of the association.
 In particular, removing an influential observation can substantially change the value of the correlation coefficient.